mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/tutorials/Bristol GIN for Patch Clamp Data.md

 ```python
 from pynwb import NWBHDF5IO
 ```
-Now if you want to open the NWB file that you just saved in Python, you can issue a command
+Now if you want to open the NWB file that you just saved in Python, you can issue the commands below:
 ```python
 file_path = '180126__s1c1.nwb'
 io = NWBHDF5IO(file_path, mode="r")